The Heroes of St Valery

 Both views have an element of truth, although it is a matter of record that Churchill was apoplectic on hearing that the French had abandoned the Division; it became one of many issues souring his subsequent relationship with De Gaulle.
 But, equally many Highlanders speak well of the French soldiers with whom they fought, if not their commanders.
 However, if the aim was to keep France (or at least some of the French) in the war, then it succeeded and for that we should all be grateful.
 General De Gaulle is recorded as saying that the bond forged between the men of his French Armoured Division and the Highlanders at Abbeville was one of the key reasons for his decision to continue the war and lead the Free French forces, fighting on the side of the Allies.

-Of course, St Valery was not the end of the 51st Division; back in the UK it was quickly reformed and went on to play a key role at El Alamein, and later in Normandy.
+Of course, St Valery was not the end of the 51st; back in the UK it was quickly reformed and went on to play a key role at El Alamein, and later in Normandy.
 In 1944, Field Marshal Montgomery insisted that the 51st be allowed to liberate the town of St Valery, halting the advance of Canadian troops until the 51st could be positioned to enter the town first.

 On their arrival in France they replaced their sister Territorial Regiment, the Fife & Forfar Yeomanry, in the Saar area at the northern end of the Maginot Line, acting as a mechanised and armoured fast response force to counter any German breakthrough.

 Throughout the retreat to St Valery, the Lothians remained at the core of the 51st Division, using their tanks and carriers to cover the retreat of the Division and its French allies.
-In almost all cases, they were the last Allied units to leave each area.
+In continuous contact for more than 6 weeks, in almost all cases, they were the last Allied units to leave each area.

-All too soon, on the 12 June 1940, they had also become the last British Cavalry Regiment to see action during the Battle for France.
+All too soon, on the 12th June 1940, they had also become the last British Cavalry Regiment to see action during the Battle for France.

-After St Valery, the 1st Lothians & Borders Yeomanry were reformed and became part of the 30th Armoured Brigade, 79th Armoured Division, returning to France on D Day, June 6, 1944.
-The regiment and its specialised Sherman Flail Tanks remained with the 79th Armoured Division in North West Europe until the end of the war.
+1st Lothians and Border Horse Yeomanry After St Valery, the 1st Regiment was quickly reformed as the 1st Lothians and Border Horse Yeomanry and became part of the 30th Armoured Brigade, 79th Armoured Division, returning to France on D Day, June 6, 1944.
+The regiment and its specialised Sherman Flail Tanks were amongst the first Allied troops to hit the beaches of Normandy.
+They remained with the 79th Armoured Division in North West Europe until the end of the war.